Wildlife in Everest Base Camp Trek

 Snow Leopard

-The Snow Leopard is among the Everest region's most rare and majestic animals.
-It is also known as the “Ghost of the Mountains,” an extremely rare and endangered big cat.
+The Snow Leopard is among the Everest region's most rare and beautiful animals.
+It is also called the "Ghost of the Mountains," a very rare and endangered big cat.

 They are found in the upper reaches of the Himalayas at elevations between 3,000 and 4,500 m, including the areas around Everest.
 They prey on animals such as Himalayan tahr and blue sheep.
-The snow leopard is well adapted to high altitudes and harsh climates because its thick fur and significant nasal passages help it breathe in the thin air.
-Its vast paws allow it to climb snowy slopes easily.
-Their long, thick tails are a fat reserve and help them stay balanced on rugged ground.
+The snow leopard is well adapted to high altitudes and harsh climates because its thick fur and significant nasal passages help it breathe the thin air.
+The large paws enable it to go up snowy slopes with ease.
+Their long, thick tail is a fat reserve for them and helps them balance on rugged ground.

 Himalayan Black Bear

-Though the Himalayan black bear is an integral part of the region's ecosystem, they are less commonly seen.
-It is generally found in tropical forests at lower altitudes from 1,500 meters and above and prefers forested areas where it can search for food.
+Although the Himalayan black bear forms part of the region's ecosystem, it is seldom spotted.
+It is generally found in tropical forests at lower altitudes from 1,500 meters and above, preferring forested areas where it can search for food.

 Its diet includes fruits, insects, and small mammals.
 Its thick black fur acts like a warm coat, protecting it from the cold.
 In summer, it moves to warmer areas, which enhances its adaptability and strength.
 Despite their rare sightings, these bears contribute to the biodiversity of the Everest region.